nivisi/controllable/README.md

 Home repository for the controllable ecosystem.

+Easy and convenient state management.
+Set your business logic apart from the UI level.

 ⚠️ _This is an alpha version.
 The documentation is not finished and will be extended and updated later on._

 ---